-The table shows the summary reconciliation of accounting assets and leverage ratio exposures.
+The below table shows the summary reconciliation of accounting assets and leverage ratio exposures.
 Excluded rows (such as derivatives numbers) are deemed not relevant for the UK Group at present.
-More information on the leverage ratio, can be found in the leverage ratio, liquidity and funding risk and capital requirements parts of the Risk and Capital Management section in the UK Group's Annual Report (From page 74).
+More information on the leverage ratio, can be found in the leverage ratio, funding and liquidity risk and capital requirements parts of the Risk and Capital Management section in the UK Group's Annual Report (From page 70).